-Before joining PIMCO, he has represented Stanford University in various national and international telecommunication standards committees for more than three years and co-developed next-generation network standards to bring faster Internet to billions of users.
-He has served as a reviewer, panelist and opening speaker for 10+ top-tier technology conferences and journals.
-His research expertise encompasses systematic, relative value and global macro investment strategies, dynamic resource allocation, optimization, information transmission, and their applications in various interdisciplinary areas.
-He is a Fellow of the Tau Beta Pi Engineering Honor Society and former President of Tau Beta Pi’s Stanford Chapter.
+Previously, he represented Stanford University in various national and international telecommunication standards committees and co-developed next-generation network standards to bring faster Internet to billions of users.
+He has served as a reviewer, panelist and opening speaker for many top-tier technology conferences and journals.
+His research expertise encompasses artificial intelligence, quantitative investment strategies, dynamic resource allocation, information transmission, and their applications in interdisciplinary areas.
+He is a Fellow of the Tau Beta Pi Engineering Honor Society and a former President of Tau Beta Pi’s Stanford Chapter.

 He received his undergraduate degree from Stanford in 2008.
 He was a Stanford Graduate Fellow, a Frederick E. Terman Award winner, and one of ten recipients of Stanford University's Deans' Award for Academic Accomplishment in 2008.
 He was an inaugural member of Tsinghua University's Xuetang Talents Computer Science Program before transferring to Stanford in 2006.
-He is an alumni of Ministry of Education of China's Special Science Program for less than 100 nationally seleted high school students (out of more than 17 million) and had won numerous national medals and awards in techonolgy innovation (patents owner), informatics/computer science, math and physics Olympiads before entering Tsinghua University in 2004, waived of all college entrance examinations (less than 0.01% nationwide).
+He was a member of the Ministry of Education of China's Special Science Program for less than 100 nationally selected high school students (out of more than 17 million) and a technology inventor since high school.
+He had won many national medals and awards in technology innovation, informatics/computer science, math and physics Olympiads before entering Tsinghua University in 2004, waived of all college entrance examinations (less than 0.01% nationwide).